Robert Allen (actor): Biography

 Allen's first notable role was the male lead in Love Me Forever (1935), for which he won a Box Office Award.

 After the departure of cowboy star Ken Maynard, Allen was plugged into producer Larry Darmour's formulaic Ranger pictures.
-Along with sidekick Wally Wales (played by Hal Taliaferro), he redefined the role, starring in six films for director Spencer Gordon Bennet in that year alone.
+Along with sidekick Wally Wales (played by Hal Taliaferro), he redefined the role, starring in six films for director Spencer Gordon Bennet in that 1937.
 The star was billed as Bob Allen.
 However, the great success of Wild Bill Elliott in Columbia's 1938 serial The Adventures of Wild Bill Hickok prompted Columbia to drop Bob Allen and replace him with Elliott.

 Allen continued to work in pictures as Robert Allen or Robert "Tex" Allen.
 He had acted on Broadway in the original productions of Show Boat and Kiss Them for Me.
 In 1956, he appeared in the original production of Auntie Mame.
 He appeared in other Broadway plays, in touring productions, soap operas, documentaries and commercials.
 He became a real estate broker in 1964 and returned to the stage from time to time, including an appearance as J.B.
 Biggley in the 1972 Equity Library Theatre revival of How to Succeed in Business Without Really Trying.